CHIANGEL/chiangel.github.io/_pages/about.md

 My research interests include machine learning and data mining, especially, deep learning, reinforcement learning and their applications in real-world data mining scenarios including recommender system and information retrieval.
 <!-- My research interests mainly focus on information retrieval and recommender systems.
 I seek to model user behaviors, better fulfill the user's information needs in online services, and debias the system to prevent it to generate harmful or offensive content. -->

-:grin: *I am also wrting weekly paper notes about latest LLM-enhanced RS at WeChat.
+*I am also wrting weekly paper notes about latest LLM-enhanced RS at WeChat.
 Welcome to follow by scanning the [QR-Code](https://github.com/CHIANGEL/Awesome-LLM-for-RecSys/blob/main/wechat_for_paper_notes.jpeg).*

 Email: chiangel [DOT] ljh [AT] gmail [DOT] com

 Recent News
 ======
+- Jul., 2024.
+Two papers were accepted by [RecSys 2024](https://recsys.acm.org/recsys24/)
 - Jul., 2024.
 Five papers were accepted by [CIKM 2024](https://cikm2024.org/) (Accept Rate: 23.0%)
 - Jun., 2024.
 Our [survey paper](https://arxiv.org/abs/2306.05817) about LLM-enhanced RS was accepted by TOIS (CCF A).
 - Jun., 2024.
 Two papers were accepted by Frontiers of Computer Science (CCF-B)